 - Finally, there’s neck-through-body design where the neck goes all the way through the body of the guitar, until the very end.
 This type of neck is considered to be the optimal choice, but an expensive one as well.

 Bridge is a device that are used to mount the strings on a guitar, and keep those strings in tune while also retaining perfect intonation.
-There are many different types of electric guitar bridges, some of which allow you to create a vibrato effect using a tremolo bar, and more simple ones which don’t offer that feature.
+There are many different types of bridges, some of which allow you to create a vibrato effect using a tremolo bar, and more simple ones which don’t offer that feature.

-If you want to know more about each type of electric guitar bridge, you can check out our extensive article on electric guitar bridges for more information.
+If you want to know more about each type of guitar bridge, you can check out our extensive article on electric guitar bridges for more information.

 For the sake of this article, we’ll say that you should choose a bridge that is most appropriate to your skill level.
 In other words, if you’re just starting out, we strongly recommend that you stay away from complex bridges such as Floyd Rose or Synchronized Tremolo types, and stick to standard simpler options.

-Every electric guitar has some type of pickups on it.
+Every guitar has some type of pickups on it.
 It’s what you use to pick up (no pun intended) the vibration of the strings, turn them into a signal, and then amplify using your amp.
 There are two ways you can categorize guitar pickups.

 There are single coil and humbucker, and there are passive and active pickups.